 * If you work, or have worked, in a non-teaching capacity for the Ministry of Education, contact us to determine how re-employment rules affect you.

-When you retire again, we'll recalculate your pension with the additional credit, based on pension rules in effect at the time.
+If you choose to recalculate your pension, you'll contribute while you're working.
+When you're ready to restart your pension, we'll recalculate it with the additional credit, based on pension rules in effect at the time.
 While this will usually result in a higher pension, in rare circumstances it can lower benefits for you or your survivors.

 Before you decide to contribute immediately upon your return to work, contact us for information on the implications of your decision.